asmihuu/YTADL-source-code/README.md

 ### 3. Run / Test

-Start the application by running both servers: use uvicorn app.py in the ./appconfig terminal, and run npm run dev in the ./ui terminal.
+Start the application by running both servers: use uvicorn app.py in the ./appconfig terminal, and npm run dev in the ./ui terminal.

 ---